beginning of content

 Medicines for endometriosis include hormone-based treatments such as:

-Hormone treatments can reduce pain and the growth of endometrial cells.
+Hormone treatments can reduce symptoms and limit the growth of endometrial cells.
 Because they work only as long as you take them, the endometriosis may come back if you stop taking the medicine.

-Hormone therapy is not suitable for women who want to get pregnant.
+Hormone therapy is not suitable in some situations.
 Tell your doctor if you are planning a pregnancy before starting treatment.

 Your doctor may also recommend that you take pain-relief medicines.